How Blockchain Technology Can Change How We Vote

 Their method was called CommitCoin and It provided a way to utilize Blockchain technology in order to secure a person’s vote and not allow any election official or political individual to change a vote.
 Echoing the mantra of early supporters of Bitcoin, Clark said, “CommitCoin allows you to not trust anyone.”

-Among the startups that followed in an attempt to build upon the Blockchain to create a secure voting system was a Virginia-based company called FollowMyVote.
+Among the startups that followed in an attempt to build upon the Blockchain infrastructure to create a secure voting system was a Virginia-based company called FollowMyVote.
 “There is a common misconception that voting cannot be done online in a secure way.
 However, the introduction of blockchain technology is changing the conversation,” Adam Ernest, CEO of the company said.

 His company creates a voting system that ensures that a vote is recorded one time (through the use of a token) for the specific candidate they want (placed into the candidate’s “wallet”) and permanently recorded on the Blockchain.